aatlasis/cve_manager/README.md

   ./cve_management.py -u <myuser> -ps <mypassword> -host <hostname or IP> -db <database_name> -dd

 Complete list of supported arguments:

-  -h, --help            show this help message and exit -v, --version         show program's version number and exit -p, --parse           Process downloaded CVEs.
+  -h, --help            show this help message and exit

+  -v, --version         show program's version number and exit

+  -p, --parse           Process downloaded CVEs.

   -d, --download        Download CVEs.

   -csv, --cvs_files     Create CSVs files.

   -idb, --import_to_db  Import CVEs into a database.

   -i INPUT, --input INPUT
-                        The directory where NVD json files will been downloaded, and the one from where they will be parsed (default: nvd/
+                        The directory where NVD json files will been downloaded, and the one from where they will be parsed (default: nvd/)

   -o RESULTS, --output RESULTS
-                        The directory where the csv files will be stored (default: results/
+                        The directory where the csv files will be stored (default: results/)

   -u USER, --user USER  The user to connect to the database.

   -ow OWNER, --owner OWNER
                         The owner of the database (if different from the connected user).

   -ps PASSWORD, --password PASSWORD
                         The password to connect to the database.

   -host HOST, --host HOST
                         The host or IP of the database server.

   -db DATABASE, --database DATABASE
                         The name of the database.

   -cd, --create_database
                         Create the database

   -dd, --drop_database  Drop the database

-  -ct, --create_tables  Create the tables of the database -tr, --truncate_cves_tables
+  -ct, --create_tables  Create the tables of the database

+  -tr, --truncate_cves_tables
-                        Truncate the CVEs-related tables -cve CVE, --cvs_number CVE
+                        Truncate the CVEs-related tables

+  -cve CVE, --cvs_number CVE
-                        Print info for a CVE (CVSS score and other) -pr PRODUCT, --product PRODUCT
+                        Print info for a CVE (CVSS score and other)

+  -pr PRODUCT, --product PRODUCT
                         Print CVEs for a product

   -ve VENDOR, --vendor VENDOR
-                        Print CVEs for a vendor for all products -sc SCORE, --score SCORE
+                        Print CVEs for a vendor for all products

-                        Use base score as a selection criterion -dt DATE, --date DATE
+  -sc SCORE, --score SCORE
                         Use base score as a selection criterion

+  -dt DATE, --date DATE
+                        Use publication date as a selection criterion